hyoban/release-it-pnpm/README.md

 ## Requirements

-1. use pnpm
+1. use pnpm and set `"packageManager": "pnpm@8.15.3",` in `package.json` correctly
-1. use conventional commit
+1. use conventional commit and you don't care about the version number

 ## What it does